-Database designers must balance various conflicting requirements, such as providing the performance required for an on-line transaction processing (OLTP) system while simultaneously ensuring quick and easy reporting.
-The need for on-line analytical processing (OLAP) drives the design and development of a data warehouse to centralise the information for reporting.
+Database designers must balance various conflicting requirements, such as providing the performance required for an online transaction processing (OLTP) system while simultaneously ensuring quick and easy reporting.
+The need for online analytical processing (OLAP) drives the design and development of a data warehouse to centralise the information for reporting.
 Well-designed data marts can improve the reporting performance by a factor of up to 1,000.

 Databases designed for OLTP systems are typically normalised for performance but then require various de-normalised views, as well as functionality incorporated into the database via stored procedures and triggers.
 In particular, stored procedures help to maintain the integrity of the data and protect against security threats such as SQL injection attacks.
 This Advanced SQL course is designed to help database designers to improve the quality and speed of reporting.